rahulstox/planora/LEARN.md

 ---

-## 🤝 Contributing to TravelGrid
+## 🤝 Contributing to planora

 We welcome **GSSoC 2025** contributors!
 Follow these guidelines for a smooth collaboration.

-- **Issues**: Pick an unassigned issue from the [Issues section](https://github.com/Adarsh-Chaubey03/TravelGrid/issues) or create a new one with a clear description.
+- **Issues**: Pick an unassigned issue from the [Issues section](https://github.com/Adarsh-Chaubey03/planora/issues) or create a new one with a clear description.
 Wait for admin approval before starting.
 - **Responsive Design**: Ensure all code is responsive across screen sizes using **Tailwind CSS**.
 - **Code Quality**: Write clean, modular code in `src/components/`.
 Use **ESLint** and **Prettier**.
 - **Styling Consistency**: Use only **one styling method** across the project.